 Lipid droplets

 The co-culture of adipocytes with bone marrow-derived prostate cancer cells has demonstrated the ability of cancer cells to use lipids from adipocytes in their microenvironment in order to promote cancer growth[72].
 When looking at stem cell components, both haematopoietic and leukemic-initiating cells depend on fatty acid oxidation.
 Elevated levels of lipid droplets have been observed in circulating tumour cells and are associated with more aggressive tumour types and poor survival outcomes.
 Increased extracellular lipid uptake contributes to lipid droplet accumulation and the tumour-initiating capacity in CSCs[73].
 These lipid droplets can act as reservoirs inside the cell since they are filled with energy from various fatty acids, cholesterols, and triacylglycerol.
 An elevated content of lipid droplets is a distinctive feature of colorectal CSCs.
-There was a direct correlation between CD133+ and lipid droplets amount, and cells with an elevated level of lipid droplets have enhanced clonogenic potential in vitro and in vivo[74].
+There was a direct correlation between CD133+ cells and lipid droplet amounts, and cells with an elevated level of lipid droplets have enhanced clonogenic potential in vitro and in vivo[74].
 Lipophagy, a process that involves the fusion of lipid droplets with autophagosomes, confers resistance to pancreatic cancer cells through an increase in fatty acid β-oxidation[5].
 The latest progresses in proteomics and metabolomics have highlighted the link between fatty acid oxidation and CSC fate[70,75,76].
 For example, the homeobox protein NANOG stimulates hepatocellular carcinoma stem-like cells by reprogramming the metabolic state of cells from OXPHOS to fatty acid oxidation[52].
 During lipophagy, free fatty acids are mobilised to the mitochondria, which confer survival to cancer cells when metabolic restrictions are induced[77,78].
 Although lipid oxidation, lipid synthesis, and glucose metabolism are closely linked, the exact mechanisms underlying these interactions are not well understood.
 It is plausible to speculate that the lipid content of lipid droplets such as fatty acids, carbohydrate, and triacylglycerol can be used to synthesise the cell membrane.
 These molecules can also be used to synthesise active signalling biomolecules or be exported out of the cell via exosomes to prepare the pre-metastatic niche.

 Monounsaturated fatty acids/stearoyl-CoA desaturase 1 (SCD1)